 In July 2003, Heavenly received updated waste discharge requirements ("WDRs") for all lands and facilities within the resort which are located within the State of California.
 This includes National Forest lands as well as fee-owned lands.
 The approval was given by the State of California Water Resources Control Board, Lahontan Region.
 The approved WDRs will permit Heavenly to continue winter and summer operations and to continue with implementation of the approved Heavenly Ski Area Master Plan ("Heavenly Master Plan").
 WDRs are normally valid for ten years.
 The WDRs require the retrofit of certain existing facilities within California according to specified deadlines.
 The California Main Lodge and Parking Lot are to be retrofitted with water quality Best Management Practices (BMPs), by October 15, 2007 which are to ensure that the Main Lodge and Parking Lot meet specific surface runoff water quality criteria by November 30, 2008.
 Due in part to the lengthy time period required to process and approve Heavenly's Master Plan Amendment, on July 23, 2007 Heavenly requested amendments to the WDRs that will provide for a one year delay in each deadline.
 The requests will be considered by the Regional Board at their October 10-11, 2007 meeting.
-The WDRs also contained a requirement to retrofit the Upper Vehicle Maintenance Facility with water quality BMPs by October 15, 2006, therefore Heavenly was unable to implement the improvements.
-On June 1, 2007 the Forest Service had not approved the BMP retrofit by October 15, 2006, therefore Heavenly was unable to implement the improvements.
+The WDRs also contained a requirement to retrofit the Upper Vehicle Maintenance Facility with water quality BMPs by October 15, 2006.
+That project was delayed for one year based on the jurisdiction of the Forest Service over the site.
+The Forest Service had not approved the BMP retrofit by October 15, 2006, therefore Heavenly was unable to implement the improvements.
 On June 1, 2007 the Forest Service issued a ROD for the Phase I improvements associated with the Master Plan Amendment.
 The Phase I improvements included the approval of the retrofit of the Upper Vehicle Maintenance Facility.
 The project will be completed by October 15, 2007.

 In 1996, the Heavenly Master Plan was approved by the Forest Service, the Tahoe Regional Planning Authority ("TRPA") and the underlying units of local government with jurisdiction.
 To permit new and upgraded trails, lifts, snowmaking, lodges and other facilities, Heavenly sought to update the Heavenly Master Plan and submitted a "Master Plan Amendment" to those same agencies in 2005.
 Initially slated to be completed under an Environmental Assessment, the Forest Service and the TRPA notified Heavenly that an Environmental Impact Report/Statement ("EIR") would be required for project approval.
 The Master Plan Amendment was approved in April 2007 by the TRPA.
 On June 1, 2007 the Forest Service issued a ROD approving the Phase I projects contained in the Master Plan Amendment.
 On June 19, 2007 the Alpine County Board of County Commissioners approved the Master Plan Amendment for the portions of the resort within the jurisdiction of Alpine County.
-On August 21, 2007 the El Dorado County Board of County Commissioners approved the Master Plan Amendment for the portions of the resort within the jurisdiction of a high-speed, detachable quad chair lift.
+On August 21, 2007 the El Dorado County Board of County Commissioners approved the Master Plan Amendment for the portions of the resort within the first phase of the capital projects contained in the Master Plan Amendment is the construction of a high-speed, detachable quad chair lift.
 This construction is currently underway with completion expected prior to the start of the 2007/2008 ski season.